rcardin/value-classes/README.md

 }
 ```

 We cannot avoid using a description in the search by code or a code in the search by description.
-As we are representing both information through a `String`, we can wrongly pass a description to the search by code, and vice versa:
+As we are representing both pieces of information through a `String`, we can wrongly pass a description to the search by code, and vice versa:

 ```scala
 val aCode = "8-000137-001620"